matjsz/worldcreator/README.md

 * [Bloodlines](https://github.com/matjsilva/worldcreator/wiki/Bloodlines)
 * [Military Forces](https://github.com/matjsilva/worldcreator/wiki/Military-Forces)
 * [Religions](https://github.com/matjsilva/worldcreator/wiki/Religions)

-# Installation
-It's pretty simple to have webWC in your project, you just simply need to choose if you wanna use the file in the cloud or download it.
-<br><br>[v1.0 - webWC.js](https://firebasestorage.googleapis.com/v0/b/worldcreatorjs.appspot.com/o/v1.0%2FwebWC.js?alt=media) - <strong>"Generate It!" algorithm version.</strong>

 # Conclusion
 Yup!
 It's here!
 I've finally put it into a "usable" state, i'll of course keep updating this... thing.
 If you like it, please star the repository, it will help a lot!